FelixKohlhas/MIT_Hackathon_2025/README.md

 ## Dashboard Demo

-_This is the map and dashboard on which the reveived data will be visualized.
+_This is the map and dashboard on which the received data will be visualized.
 The map allows operators to get an overview of the situation by visualizing the responses of the recipients of the calls.
 The “Tasks & Questions” dashboard allows operators to add specific instructions to be given or questions to be asked during the calls._

 ### Install dependencies
 ```bash